GRCDEV/ArduSim/help/setup.md

 2. MAVProxy.
 [Download](http://firmware.ardupilot.org/Tools/MAVProxy/MAVProxySetup-latest.exe), install it with the default configuration options, and don't start it.
 This application is required for arducopter compilation and will no longer be used.

 3. Cygwin.
-It is a Linux type command line emulator that enables us to compile the multicopter.
+It is a Linux type command line emulator that enables us to compile and run the virtual multicopter.

     1. Download and run Cygwin [64-bit](https://cygwin.com/setup-x86_64.exe) or [32 bit](https://cygwin.com/setup-x86.exe) installer and accept all the prompts (including default file locations) until you reach the Select Packages dialog.
 There, with a left click select the packages listed below (search for each one using the text in the "Name" field of the table):